 Bringing over 18 years of project management and business operations experience, Jessica is excited to apply her knowledge to the video game industry.
 Spending the last 5 years helping build & grow small businesses, she brings a diverse group of skills to build the administrative foundation for our studio to thrive and excel.
 Outside of work, Jessica spends her time gardening, leading a pack of misfit dogs, or fighting off zombie hoards in 7 Days to Die.

-Technical Art Director
+Managing Art Director